classicalsinginghumanitieslab/TheAspenGrove/backend/README.md

 ### Authentication
 - `POST /auth/register` - Register new user
 - `POST /auth/login` - Login user
+- `POST /auth/forgot-password` - Generate a password reset token and email a reset link
+- `POST /auth/reset-password` - Redeem a reset token and set a new password

 ### Search
 - `POST /search/singers` - Search for singers